English Tea Store Tea Header

 3 Practicality

-• Use about one gram of tea leaves per ounce of water.
+• Use approximately 1 gram of tea leaves per ounce of water

-• Wipe the outside with a soft cloth to give it a lustrous sheen.
+• Polish the exterior occasionally with a soft cloth

 5 Tradition